dint-dev/universal_io/README.md

     Origin:        http://source.com

     Cross-origin request!
-    CORS 'credentials' mode is disabled (the browser will not send authentication like cookies).
+    CORS 'credentials mode' is disabled (the browser will not send cookies).
-    You can enable 'credentials' mode with: request.headers.set('Authorization', "someValue")
+    You can enable 'credentials mode' with:

+        if (httpRequest is BrowserLikeHttpRequest) {
+          httpRequest.useCorsCredentials = true;
+        }

     Did the server send the following mandatory headers?
       * Access-Control-Allow-Origin: http://source.com